 Money, Money, Money

 Life can be expensive sometimes.
 Having a baby is no different.
-Raising a child for 18 years costs an average of $233,000, according to the U.S. Food and Nutrition Service.
+Raising a child for 18 years costs an average of at least $233,000, according to the U.S. Food and Nutrition Service.

 While thinking 18 years in the future seems daunting when you’re just trying to get through the next 18 days, you still need to be thinking about the money side, especially in the early going.